wacfeld/portfolio/README.md

 - Uses minimax (cost function based on raw material) to play chess against the user.
 - Only features not implemented are en-passant, castling, and promotion.
 - Plays at a tolerable speed with look-ahead depth of two.

+### Vision Accuracy (code has bene lost) - c.
+Jan-Apr 2017 (grade 8)
+- Language: Javascript/HTML
+- Shows user series of ~30-40 dots with delay in between on screen, either at the fovea or at the maximum rod density area of their vision.
+- User counts number of dots.
+- Tests how area of vision impacts person's accuracy in detecting change.
+- Won a gold medal at WWSEF 2017.

 ### Neuron Simulation (folder NeuronSim) - c.
 Jan-Apr 2016 (grade 7)
 - Language: Java